XFINITY Home Security ReviewBy - 01/04/2019

 My biggest concern with the equipment is that certain tests have found XFINITY to be vulnerable.
 According to a report by Rapid 7,

 By creating a failure condition in the 2.4 GHz radio frequency band, the Comcast XFINITY Home Security System fails open, with the base station failing to recognize or alert on a communications failure with the component sensors.
-In addition, sensors take an inordinate amount of time to re-establish communications with the base station, even if their “closed” state is switched to “open” during the failure event.
+Also, sensors take an inordinate amount of time to re-establish communications with the base station, even if their "closed" state is switched to "open" during the failure event.

 I feel 100% confident in saying that this is not a Comcast-only problem, but the report does call them out explicitly.
-The noted vulnerability might allow an intruder to make it appear like your doors and windows are closed and all is well, even when things are not.
+The noted vulnerability might allow an intruder to make it appear as if your doors and windows are closed and all is well, even when things are not.
 The Zigbee protocol (a wireless form of communication) used makes it possible for a thief to use a jammer and to stop the multiple components from communicating properly.
-Unfortunately, if this happens, the system is reading as if everything is peachy so users will not receive a notification.
+Unfortunately, if this happens, the system is reading as if everything is peachy, so users will not receive a notification.
 And even when things go back to normal, the sensors take a long time to reconnect.
 Some companies have built-in jamming detection, but this feature is not included in the Comcast system.

 - 100% Broadband Signal with Cellular and Battery Backup

-- Requires that you have high speed internet service to work.
+- Requires that you have high-speed internet service to work.

-- 24/7 UL-Listed Monitoring – Burglaries, Fire, Carbon Monoxide, and Floods
+- 24/7 UL-Listed Monitoring: Burglaries, Fire, Carbon Monoxide, and Floods

 - Multiple sensors to monitor for motion and glass break.